Copyright (c) Simon Kohaut, Honda Research Institute Europe GmbH, Felix Divo, and contributors

 Args:

-relation: The relation to return
+relation: The relation to return.

-location_type: The location type to relate to
+location_type: The location type to relate to.

 Returns:

-The relation for the given location type
+A deepcopy of the relation object for the given relation and location type.

 """